-Roeliff Jansen Park, only about 5 minutes away just south of town on Route 22, is the perfect destination for short walks.
-There are a series of very short and easy trails no longer than 2.5 miles.
+Roeliff Jansen Park is minutes away just south of town on Route 22 and is the perfect destination for short walks with open meadow views.
+Easy trails no longer than 2.5 miles.

 Harlem River Rail Trail.
-While there are still portions of this 46 mile trail that are under construction, there is a paved section from Hillsdale heading south that is approximately 1 mile (with extension being added) and accessible near the Roe Jan Brewing Co parking lot in town.
+While there are still portions of this 46 mile trail that are under construction, there is a paved 1.3 mile section from Hillsdale heading south (with extension being added) and accessible behind Roe Jan Brewing Co in Hillsdale.
 There is another beautiful, longer 3 mile stretch that begins at Orphan Farm Road (approximately 5 miles south of town on 22).
 Bikes and pets are allowed.

 Appalachian Trail - A portion of the Appalachian Trail can be accessed near Taconic State Park.

-Bash Bish Falls- The most dramatic and highest single drop waterfall in Massachusetts.
-Bash Bish Falls Trail is a 2.1 mile out and back trail located near South Egremont, Massachusetts that features a waterfall and is good for all skill levels.
+Bash Bish Falls - The most dramatic and highest single drop waterfall in MA.
+Bash Bish Falls Trail is a 2.1 mile out and back trail located near South Egremont, MA that features a waterfall and is good for all skill levels.

 Beebe Hill Fire Tower.
-A 1.7 mile out and back trail located near East Chatham, New York good for all skill levels.
+A 1.7 mile out and back trail near Austerlitz, NY, good for all skill levels.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Read more about the tower here.

 Ooms Conservation Area at Sutherland Pond.
 Conservation Area in Chatham features 2.9 miles of trails on 180 acres of land.
 This spectacular property includes rolling grasslands, pond, pastoral landscape.